 A unique feature of the Certificate Program is the delivery system.
-Recognizing that individuals continually balance personal and professional responsibilities, the courses are accessible "24/7" through distance education methods.
-The five course curriculum is focused on meeting the educational needs of health care professionals and students through effective and innovative educational methods.
+Recognizing that individuals continually balance personal and professional responsibilities, the courses will be accessible "24/7" through distance education methods.
+The 5 course curriculum is focused on meeting the educational needs of health care professionals and students through effective and innovative educational methods.